 The purchase dates we provide are an estimate and the actual time you will receive your meat may vary by a month or more.
 We process our animals when they have gained adequate weight and are fat enough.
 Weight gain and fat gain can be affected by climate and the amount of green grass available.
 During longer hot seasons, the cattle do not eat as much and gain less.
 This can extend the amount of time to get your whole/half cow ready.
 We never supplement with any grains to speed up this process and instead rely only on nature.
 Should you have any questions about the date you will receive your whole/half cow, we are always available to provide you with updates.

 We sell our whole and half cows as a live animal purchase, which avoids the use of a USDA processing plant and is far less stressful for the animal.

-We harvest our animals at 30 to 36 months when they weigh 1200 to 1400
+We harvest our animals at 30 to 36 months of age, when they weigh 1200 to 1400 pounds.

-How much meat will I get?
+How much freezer space will I need?